Sandy Beaches at Norris Point, Gros Morne National Park

 The Town of Norris Point may be small in population (pop.
 850 in 1996), but during summer, like Prince Edward Island the tourists will out-number residents by a grossly disproportioned amount.
 Tourists at Gros Morne National Park exceed 180,000 people in season.

 There are many reasons to visit Norris Point.
 One I recommend is to take time to tour the shoreline.
 You will be surprised by the furry of activity from the fishers, sea life, birds and sounds of the water gently rolling over the sandy beaches.

 Live Rural NL 0

-Posted on April 6, 2011, in Landscapes/Geography and tagged canada, Crown Jewels, Gros Morne National Park, Newfoundland and Labrador, Norris Point, Parks, Prince Edward Island, Travel and Tourism.
+Posted on April 6, 2011, in Nature and tagged canada, Crown Jewels, Gros Morne National Park, Newfoundland and Labrador, Norris Point, Parks, Prince Edward Island, Travel and Tourism.
 Bookmark the permalink.
 4 Comments.